Quantum Mereology: Factorizing Hilbert Space into Subsystems with Quasi-Classical Dynamics: Robustness and Entanglement

 In particular in the {Quantum Measurement Limit} (QML) \cite{2007dqct.book.....S}, when the Hamiltonian is dominated by interactions $\intham$ (when the spectral frequencies available in $\intham$ are much larger than those of the self term $\selfham$), the pointer observable satisfies Zurek's commutativity criterion \cite{Zurek:1981xq},

-This is interpreted as saying that the environment $\mathcal{E}$ robustly monitors \cite{joos1985emergence} a certain observable $\Os$ of the system (typically a ``local'' one, such as position) that is compatible with the interaction Hamiltonian $\intham$ and selects this to serve as the pointer observable.
-This commutativity criterion of Eq. (\ref{Zurek_commutativity_QML}) further implies that generically all terms $\Aa$ occurring with $\lambda_{\alpha} \neq 0$ will individually satisfy
+This is interpreted as saying that the environment $\mathcal{E}$ robustly monitors \cite{joos1985emergence} a certain observable $\Os$ of the system (typically a ``local'' one, such as position) that is compatible with the interaction Hamiltonian $\intham$ and selects this to serve as the pointer observable.\footnote{{There is a related notion of entanglement robustness associated with coherent states (which are eigenstates of the non-hermitian annihilation operator) in the context of quantum optics (\cite{PhysRevA.65.043605} and references therein).
+In this paper, we focus on the robustness of pointer states of system observables being monitored by an environment (for a given Hamiltonian) in the context of Zurekian decoherence, and their emergent classicality.}} This commutativity criterion of Eq. (\ref{Zurek_commutativity_QML}) further implies that generically all terms $\Aa$ occurring with $\lambda_{\alpha} \neq 0$ will individually satisfy

 The discussion can be extended to the quantum limit of decoherence \cite{2007dqct.book.....S}, where the self term $\selfham$ dominates over $\intham$ and selects eigenstates of the self-Hamiltonian for the system $\ham_{S}$ to be the pointer states.
 In general, Zurek's ``predictability sieve'' \cite{Zurek:1994zq} sifts through different states in the system's Hilbert space $\mathcal{S}$ to search for states that are robust to entanglement production under evolution by the full Hamiltonian $\ham$.
 In this paper, we primarily focus on the quantum measurement limit (QML) since a broad class of physical models exhibit this feature where interactions play a dominant and crucial role in the emergence of classicality.